mrezabayat/iamsorush/content/posts/linux-commands/index.md

 ```Bash
 ls -al /home
 ```

-If you drop the destination folder, it shows the content of the current directory. `-a` means show everything, `-l` means show details.
+* `-a`: show everything
+* `-l`: show details.

 You can drop `-al` to see the difference.
+If you drop the destination folder, it shows the content of the current directory.

 To show a tree-like list of content: